 Young adults should complete what’s called “normed ADHD rating scales.”
 Some rating scales help to assess whether a person has specific symptoms.
 Others compare the frequency and intensity of symptoms to people who are the same age and don’t have ADHD.
 There’s also a version for parents to complete so the evaluator can get your input, too.

 Young adults often seek an ADHD evaluation because they’re struggling in school or having trouble deciding on a major or choosing a career path.
 They may also want to ask their specialist for a referral for career aptitude testing.

-Evaluating older adults for ADHD: The older you get, the more likely it is that a medical condition (like anxiety, depression or hypertension) could be mimicking the symptoms of ADHD.
-A good clinician will always be thinking in the back of her mind, “What else could be going on besides ADHD?”
+Evaluating older adults for ADHD: The older you get, the more likely it is that a medical condition (like anxiety, depression, or hypertension) could be mimicking the symptoms of ADHD.
+A good clinician will always be thinking “What else could be going on besides ADHD?”

-That’s why she may spend more time doing a medical and psychological history with older adults than with younger adults.
+That’s why they may spend more time doing a medical and psychological history with older adults than with younger adults.
 (Read more about the connection between

 Older adults tend to seek an ADHD evaluation because of how ADHD symptoms affect their career or home life.
 The doctor may also focus more on relationship and work history, rather than school history.

 Clinicians don’t always use the “normed ADHD rating scales” when evaluating older adults.
 Instead, older adults may complete a structured questionnaire to figure out how many symptoms are present.